abap2UI5/docs/docs/development/cds.md

 ```

 #### Modify
-Create a sales order using EML in an abap2UI5 application:
+The following example demonstrates how to create a sales order using `MODIFY` in an abap2UI5 application:

 ```abap
 METHOD z2ui5_if_app~main.